denisfloyd/twitter-uiclone/README.md

 ### 💻 Run Project
 ```
 # Just open the index.html from project root in your browser :)

 $ or open then project in Visual Studio Code (the best) and download "Live Server" extension.
-$ then click the option bellow:
+$ then click the option below:
 ```
 <p align="center">
   <img src=".github/live_server.png">
 </p>

-Go to http://localhost:3000/ to see the result.

 # :tada: Contributing